leandroavidigal/leandroavidigal/README.md

 - Agile Methodologies: Use of Scrum for project and team management.

 #### Contact
-I am always open to new opportunities and collaborations in the field of Data Science.
+I am always open to new opportunities and collaborations in the field of Data.
 If you are interested in my work or would like to discuss potential projects, feel free to get in touch.